oiivantsov/oiivantsov/README.md

 ### 🚀 About Me

 I'm a passionate software developer with a focus on building efficient, scalable, and user-friendly applications.
-I have experience in Java development, web technologies, and database management.
+I have 1.5 years of experience in Java development, web technologies, and database management.
 Currently, I'm diving deep into full-stack development and expanding my knowledge of different software architectures and cloud services.

 - 🌱 I’m currently learning: Advanced Java concepts, Spring Framework, and microservices architecture.
 - 💬 Ask me about: Java, JavaFX, databases, algorithms, and software design.